Amazebot/bbot.chat/public/docs/thought.md

 NLU branches evaluate the intent, entities and/or sentiment of the message, by first sending the message to the natural language adapter.

-Add a middleware piece via `.understandMiddleware` to execute on every matching language branch, to interrupt or modify the state.
+Add a middleware piece via `.middleware.understand` to execute on every matching language branch, to interrupt or modify the state.

 ### 4. Act